 History of Blue French bulldog

 The Blue French Bulldog originated from a crossbreeding that took place between the English bulldog ancestors and domestic matters in France.
 Earlier, a ban was imposed on blood sorts such as sports bull-baiting.
 This ban led to the transportation of bulldogs from England to France.
-The major transportation took place during the French Industrial Revolution.
+Major transportation took place during the French Industrial Revolution.
 That’s how Blue French Dog came into existence and acquired its name.

 The appearance of Blue French Bulldogs

-These dogs have a small body structure with a little fur.
+These dogs have a small body structure with little fur.
 Their height usually falls between 11inches to 13 inches.
 Besides the small body, they also have less fat, thus possess less weight as compared to the other types of dogs.
 Their weight usually falls under 28lbs.

 Are Blue French Bulldogs really blue?

 The word “blue” here refers to the dilute color of the dog’s coat.
-Dogs inherit this blue colored coat through a recessive gene called the dilution gene.
+Dogs inherit this blue-colored coat through a recessive gene called the dilution gene.